 Once you’ve chosen your subject, take the time to make an accurate line drawing, beginning with the larger shapes.
 Wood grain is, by nature, filled with details.
 Get bogged down too quickly in the details, and frustration results.

-By the same token, don’t get so finicky about the big drawing that you lose sight of the end result.
+By the same token, don’t get so finicky about the overall drawing that you lose sight of the details.
 You can measure and refine and adjust until your drawing is 100% accurate, but it’s better to draw in more general terms, unless you’re drawing in a hyper-realistic style.

 Add the Details After the Foundation Drawing is in Place